stelligent/cfn_nag/README.md

 ## AWS Pseudofunctions

-Also prior to 0.5.55, calls to AWS pseudofunctions were effectively ignored.
+Also prior to [0.5.55](https://github.com/stelligent/cfn_nag/releases/tag/v0.5.55), calls to [pseudoparameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) were effectively ignored.
 The underlying model would leave them be, and so they would appear as Hash values to rules.
 For example: `{"Ref"=>"AWS::Region"}`.
-A common use case is to organize mappings by region, so pseudofunction evaluation is important to better supporting map evaluation.
+A common use case is to organize mappings by region, so [pseudoparameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) evaluation is important to better supporting map evaluation.

-Starting in 0.5.55, the model will present the following AWS pseudofunctions to rules with the default values:
+Starting in [0.5.55](https://github.com/stelligent/cfn_nag/releases/tag/v0.5.55), the model will present the following [pseudoparameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) to rules with the default values:

 ```
 'AWS::URLSuffix' => 'amazonaws.com',